Workflow Nodes

 Every workflow run maintains a state object (a JSON-like dictionary).

-- Initial State: Contains the user’s input query (
+- Initial State: Contains the userβs input query (

-{{variable_name}}. - Modifying State: Nodes read from this state and write their outputs back to it.
+query) and chat history (chat_history). - Modifying State: Nodes read from this state and write their outputs back to it.

 AI Agent Node